Subject: Social Studies, Science

 Experience and Outcomes: SOC 2-02a, SOC 2-03a, SOC 2-06a, SCN 2-20a, SCN 2-20b

 John Muir was an activist and advocate for the protection of nature throughout his life.
 He is remembered by many for his dedication to protecting beautiful landscapes and unique natural places, and his work has had a lasting impact on ecology and conservation.
-He is often referred to as 'the father of national parks(this will open in a new window)' in America for his work to protect natural spaces from commercial activity, and he wrote about the importance of being in nature for wellbeing.
+He is often referred to as 'the father of national parks' in America for his work to protect natural spaces from commercial activity, and he wrote about the importance of being in nature for wellbeing.

 Learning activity: historical activists